Put Your Decision-Making Skills to Good Use

 Careers in Human Resource Management

 Our Human Resource Management program prepares you to become a vital contributor to your company as an HR assistant, generalist, specialist or recruiter.
 Graduates will be prepared to pursue professional and senior professional HR certifications from the Society for Human Resource Management (SHRM).
-For more information about potential human resources careers for Peirce graduates, visit our Business Careers page.
+For more information about potential human resources degree careers for Peirce graduates, visit our Business Careers page.

 “There are thousands of employers that have internal HR departments, and many organizations that provide HR resources as consultants – all of whom need quality employees with this type of degree.
 There are local, national, and international opportunities for graduates of this program.”